-Over the past days, federal and state legislatures have enacted new laws in an effort to help employees and businesses during the coronavirus, or COVID-19, pandemic.
-Because the information surrounding the governmental response to the pandemic has been constantly changing and updated, many employees and employers have been left wondering: “How does this affect me?”
+Over the past days, federal and state legislatures enacted new laws to help employees and businesses during the COVID-19 pandemic.
+Because the information surrounding the governmental response to the pandemic has constantly changed, many employees and employers wonder, “How does this affect me?”

 What can employers tell employees who cannot work?

 On March 18, 2020, President Donald J. Trump signed HR 6201, The Families First Coronavirus Response Act (FFCRA).
 The FFCRA contains a number of components.

 There are two major parts important for employers to be aware of: